hajonsoft/hajonsoft-tiger/README.md

 yarn start

-### Local Development
+### Environment Resolution

 To start Nest locally.
-First edit src/firebaseConfig.js to point to the correct Munazim account
+First edit src/firebaseConfig.js to point to the desired Munazim account

 ex. `import firebaseConfig from './firebaseConfigs/breno-tours'; `

 Which will utilize breno-tours firebase account

+This file will be overwritten during automated deployment but not if you `firebase deploy --hosting'

 ```
 npm start